minams/portmanteau-generator/README.md

 Before you start wave 2, do the following things:

-- Read through all of the rules in both groups
+1. Read through all of the rules in both groups
-- Write down any questions you have
+1. Write down any questions you have
-- Talk about the rules with someone around you
+1. Talk about the rules with someone around you
-- Ask for further clarification, if needed
+1. Ask for further clarification, if needed
-- Make a strategy.
-Break down parts.
+1. Make a strategy.
+Break down the parts.
 What rules translate into loops?
 What kind of loops?
 What rules translate into conditionals?
 What kinds of conditionals?
-Don't spend more than 15 minutes on this
+Don't spend more than 15 minutes on this, moving to the next step is usually more helpful
-- Write pseudocode
+1. Write pseudocode
-- Write code!
+1. Write code!

 #### Input validation rules